bamcis-io/AwsUtilities/README.md

 ## Revision History

+### 1.0.6.0
+Added a filtering capability to Get-EC2CurrentImageIds.

 ### 1.0.5.0
 All cmdlets have been refactored and optimized.

 Added Get-AWSVPCEndpointsByLocation cmdlet.
 Updated Get-AWSAmiMappings.
 Added Get-AWSAccountId and Get-AWSIAMPrincipalId.
 Changed parameter names for Get-S3ETagCalculation.
 Removed price list API cmdlets and moved to a separate module.

 ### 1.0.4.1
 Updated dependencies in the manifest.